 - 1/4 tsp pepper

-- 1/3 cup extra virgin olive oil or oil from sun-dried tomatoes jar
+- 1/3 cup extra virgin olive oil 80 ml.
+Or oil from sun-dried tomatoes jar

-- Blend all the ingredients in a food processor, except the olive oil, and just drizzle it into the food processor.
+- Food process: Blend all the ingredients in a food processor, except the olive oil.
+Slowly pour in the olive oil while processing.
 Process until desired smoothness (I like few chunks of pine nuts in mine).

-- Store in an airtight container for 2 weeks.
+- Store: Store in a clean, airtight container for 2 weeks.
 Freeze for 2 months.